ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

                   dst_ellipsoidal_height=False,
                   dst_area_or_point='Point')
 # X is an m x n numpy array
-# p is a dictionary (or a rasterio profile) including relevant GIS metadata
+# p is a dictionary (or a rasterio profile) including relevant GIS metadata; CRS is epsg:4326
 ```
 Then, to save the DEM:
 ```